sanskrit/learnsanskrit.org/content/guide/core/consonants.md

 feel your throat and vocal cords vibrate.
 This vibration is called {dfn voicing}.

-Sounds like "s," {s ka}, and {s kha} are called {dfn unvoiced} sounds, and sounds like "z" are called {dfn voiced} sounds.
+Sounds like "s" don't use voicing, so they are called {dfn unvoiced}
+sounds.
+Meanwhile, sounds like "z" {em do} use voicing, so they are likewise called {dfn voiced} sounds.
 All of the vowels we have seen are also voiced sounds.
-And just as we have the {em unvoiced} consonants {s ka}
-and {s kha}, we have the {em voiced} consonants {s ga} and {s gha}:
+And just as we have the {em unvoiced} consonants {s ka} and {s kha}, we have the {em voiced} consonants {s ga} and {s gha}:

 {sounds-dr ga-1 gha-1}

-Instead of just stopping the flow of air through our mouth, we can instead {em redirect} that flow of air through our nose to create the sound {s Ga}. {s Ga}
-is called a {dfn nasal} consonant because it is pronounced with the help of the
+We can also make sounds by {em redirecting} the flow of air.
+If we redirect this flow of air through our nose, we create the sound {s Ga}.
+Since we pronounce {s Ga} with the help of the nose, it is called a {dfn nasal}
-nose:
+consonant:

 {sounds-dr Ga-1}